3ds Max Guidelines

 Set the Engine: to V-Ray then set the Color Space depending on how you wish to control the Diffuse Color:

-- VRayMtl Diffuse Color swatch uses linear color, so on that website set Color Space = sRGB (linear).
+- VRayMtl Diffuse Color swatch uses linear color, so on the website set Color Space =

-- VRayColor node should be set to Color Gamma 2.2, so on that website set Color Space = sRGB.
+. - The VRayColor node should be set to Color Gamma 2.2, so on the website set Color Space =

 VRayMtl: Refraction Color